 Addressing the videos that have gone viral regarding children screaming and crying over not wanting to be forced to eat certain vegetable items.

 It’s sad to see that it is becoming a trend for “parents” to take videos of possibly autistic and/or possibly emotionally wounded children having crying fits to then publish them on the internet for the cheap thrills of those who need to feel better about themselves.
 What if these children have been abducted?
 We cannot know they are at home for sure.
 We cannot know the relationship between these kids and whoever might be taking these viral videos.
 We just know someone is trying to force them against their will to eat something they don’t like which is abusive in and of itself.
 Shoot.
-I don’t like bell peppers and I am anything but spoiled.
+I don’t like bananas and I am anything but spoiled.

 All I know is that we sure have a lot of opinions about a lot of individuals we have never even met and got to know enough to truly evaluate the these Youtube videos.